nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 After hitting `TAB`, the command is autocompleted for you, and you will be shown the valid arguments required by the command to help you remember the correct format of inputs for each command.

+Holding the `SHIFT` key while hitting the `UP` or `DOWN` key will cycle through the other autocomplete possibilities suggested by the Predictive Search.

 ![](images/predictive_search_argument.png)

 **Command History**